 7 Major Differences between Project Manager and Program Manager

 Although there are basic similarities in terms of overall leadership and organizational style in the 7 major roles, there are also considerable differences.

 Managers of programs have far more employees under their watch.

 Those who manage programs carry far larger responsibilities compared to projects.

 Managers of projects have smaller budgets for their work.

 Managers of programs are more advanced in the organization.

 Programs often change considerably over time, projects when completed will end.

 Managers of projects work directly with their staff, those who run programs work more indirectly.

 The basic concepts apply to both project and program management styles.
 The differences are mostly based on scope since projects are smaller, single-focused work while programs are larger, ongoing efforts.
 In project manager vs. program manager, the differences are subtle, but profound in terms of the overall size, scope, and responsibilities required for the positions.
-Professionals study the mba project management online and diploma in project management programs to develop skills and expertise in project Management and program Management.
+Professionals study the online project management courses, diploma in project management and project management degree online programs to develop skills and expertise in project Management and program Management.
 Many who rise to the level of program management started their careers in charge of smaller projects, so it is no surprise that many use some of the same techniques in their approach.